nulltea/kicksware-platform/README.md

 ## Overview

-_**Kicksware**_ is an all-in-one modular end-to-end opensource platform designed by and for the sneakerheads around the globe as part of the luxury fashion worldwide ecosystem.
+_**Kicksware**_ is an all-in-one modular end-to-end open-source platform designed by and for the sneakerheads around the globe as part of the luxury fashion worldwide ecosystem.

-It designed to provide opportunity, place and services not only to a passionate buyer or a prosperous seller but those who encourage authenticity, sustain individuality, and seeking like-minded personalities to further cooperation and collaboration.
+It's designed to provide opportunity, place and services not only to a passionate buyer or a prosperous seller, but those who encourage authenticity, sustain individuality, and seeking like-minded personalities for further cooperation and collaboration.

-It’s goal is to support use of modern technology in nowadays fashion industry and help building better, more comfortable, more authentic and more creative ecosystem.
+Its goal is to support use of modern technology in today`s fashion industry and help to build better, more comfortable, more authentic and more creative ecosystem.

 ## Table of contents